Ramzi Qawasmy: Club career

-Youth & College
+Youth and college

 Qawasmy played club soccer with FC Delco, briefly known as Continental FC, before joining the Philadelphia Union academy in the summer of 2017.
 He went on to play one season with the Union before committing to play college soccer at Providence College.

 In 2018, Qawasmy began his college career at Providence, where he went on to make 88 appearances, scoring seven goals and tallying a single assist in a five-year career, which included a truncated 2020 season due to the COVID-19 pandemic.
 In those five seasons, he also earned numerous awards including BIG EAST All-Freshman Team in 2018, All-BIG EAST Second Team in 2020–21, All-BIG EAST First Team and United Soccer Coaches All-East Region First Team in 2021, and All-BIG EAST Second Team in 2022, as well as being named to the 2022 Hermann Trophy Watch List.

 While at college, Qawasmy also appeared in the USL League Two with Reading United in 2021 and West Chester United in 2022.

 Following college, Qaqasmy was eligible for selection in the 2023 MLS SuperDraft, but went undrafted.